lennarddevries/artistscraper/README.md

 poetry install
 ```

-3. Copy the example configuration:
+## Configuration

+Before using the tool, you need to set up your API credentials.

+1. Create a configuration file:
 ```bash
 cp config.example.json config.json
 ```

-4. Configure your API credentials (see Configuration section below)

-## Configuration

-Edit `config.json` with your credentials:
+2. Edit `config.json` with your credentials (see sections below)

 ### Spotify Configuration